Our #1 Pick

 3. Aeon's End - best deck-builder solo

 Check price on Amazon →Kevin Riley's cooperativeco-opGame where all players win or lose together against the game's system.
 Pandemic, Spirit Island, and Gloomhaven are the canonical co-ops.
 Tends to outperform competitive games for couples and mixed-skill groups. deck-builderdeckbuilderGame where every player starts with the same small deck and improves it during the game by buying new cards from a shared market.
 Dominion is the genre originator; Star Realms is the standard travel pick. that breaks the genre's biggest rule: you don't shuffle your discard pile.
 When you reshuffle, cards go back in the order you discarded them.
-That single change turns deck-building from card-counting probability into actual planning.

 Buying Guide: How to Pick a Solo Board Game